Yoshi: Yoshi series

 Yoshi's initial appearance in the Yoshi series was in the puzzle game Yoshi, where he counted the number of eggs hatched on the side of the screen.
 In another puzzle game, Yoshi's Cookie, Yoshi appears as a character in V.S. mode.

-Yoshi appears alongside Mario as a playable character in Yoshi's Safari, where they must defeat Bowser and save Jewelry Land.

-Yoshi is the protagonist of Super Mario World 2: Yoshi's Island, acting as the caretaker to Baby Mario.
+Yoshi also appears alongside Mario as a playable character in Yoshi's Safari, where they must defeat Bowser and save Jewelry Land.
+He is the protagonist of Super Mario World 2: Yoshi's Island, acting as the caretaker to Baby Mario.

 The next Yoshi game, Yoshi's Story, has the Yoshis world turned into a storybook, with six Yoshis as the protagonists.
-Kamek and Bowser travel back in time in Yoshi's Island DS and kidnap all of the Mushroom Kingdom's youngsters, only to have some escape and join Yoshi in a journey to save the other kids.
+Yoshi also appears as the playable protagonist in Yoshi's Universal Gravitation, where his appearance remains consistent with his established design while the gameplay centers on tilting the environment around him.
+He also appears in Yoshi Touch & Go, where he guides Baby Mario through side-scrolling levels using touch-screen controls.
+In Yoshi's Island DS, Kamek and Bowser travel back in time and kidnap all of the Mushroom Kingdom's youngsters, only to have some escape and join Yoshi in a journey to save the other kids.
 Yoshi reappears alongside the baby Mario brothers in Yoshi's New Island, a prequel to Yoshi's Island DS.

-Yoshi's next two games feature the character made of wool.
+Yoshi’s next two major games present the character in a handmade craft style.
 In Yoshi's Woolly World, Yoshi and Red Yoshi must save Craft Island from Kamek and Baby Bowser.
 The sequel, Yoshi's Crafted World, has the Yoshis collecting the broken pieces of the Sundream Stone.

-Yoshi is also the protagonist of the game Yoshi and the Mysterious Book, scheduled to launch in Spring 2026, in which Yoshi finds a magical book containing information about unusual creatures so he decides to jump in and investigate.
+Yoshi is also the protagonist of the game Yoshi and the Mysterious Book, released in May 2026, in which Yoshi finds a magical book containing information about unusual creatures so he decides to jump in and investigate.

-Other Super Mario games
+Other Mario games

-Yoshi has appeared in nearly all of the Mario spin-off games, including every game in the Mario Kart and Mario Party series to date as a playable character.
-Yoshis have also made appearances in multiple Mario sports games, such as Mario Tennis, Mario Golf, Mario Super Sluggers, Super Mario Strikers, and Mario & Sonic at the Olympic Games.

-Yoshi appeared as a supporting cast member in Mario is Missing for NES, SNES, and MS-DOS in 1993.

-The Yoshi species makes its Paper Mario series debut in the fifth chapter of Paper Mario when Mario comes across a village of Yoshis.
-In the sequel, Paper Mario: The Thousand-Year Door, Mario rescues a Yoshi egg that hatches into a baby Yoshi, who then joins his team during the third chapter of the game and can be named upon doing so.
-He also appears in Mario & Luigi: Partners in Time.

-Yoshi is a playable character in Mario + Rabbids Kingdom Battle, being unlocked after fighting Mecha Jr. in the Lava Pit.
+Yoshi has appeared in almost all of the Mario spin-off games.
+He is a playable character in every Mario Kart and Mario Party game released so far, and has also appeared in several Mario sports titles, including Mario Tennis, Mario Golf, Mario Super Sluggers, Super Mario Strikers, and Mario & Sonic at the Olympic Games.
+In 1993, Yoshi appeared as a supporting character in Mario is Missing for the NES, SNES, and MS-DOS.
+The Yoshi species made its debut in the Paper Mario series during the fifth chapter of Paper Mario, when Mario discovers a village of Yoshis.
+In Paper Mario: The Thousand-Year Door, Mario rescues a Yoshi egg that later hatches into a baby Yoshi.
+This baby Yoshi joins Mario’s party during the game’s third chapter and can be named by the player.
+Yoshi also appears in Mario & Luigi: Partners in Time.
+Yoshi is also playable in Mario + Rabbids Kingdom Battle, where he is unlocked after defeating Mecha Jr. in the Lava Pit.